devonfw/devonfw-testing/README.md

 ## Setup manual
 1. Prerequisites
-	* Aquire linux machine with 6vCPU and 8GB of RAM (rough estimates - but changing this values will affect your performance more on it in next section).
+	* Aquire linux machine with 6vCPU and 8GB of RAM (rough estimates - but changing this values will affect your performance, more on it in next section).
 320GB of HDD should be enought.
 	* Install docker on it.
 	* Setup docker-compose.
 1. Config
 	* Put a docker folder from this project to your machine.
+	* Go to `docker/docker-compose.yml`
 	* Adjust replicas numbers for selenium agents.
 	* Setup PostgreSQL password via `POSTGRES_PASSWORD` variable.
 	* Go there and run `docker-compose up` now the magic happens.